Saturday, April 18, 2015

-- 10:00 am - Antique boats, examples of classic and traditional vessels, workboats, and fiberglass and aluminum classics will all be on display on from until 4:00 pm.
-Special highlights include authentic oyster boats, workboats, and home-built boats by skilled craftsmen, plus antique outboard engines.
-Antique automobiles will line Avenue E. Studebakers, Model A’s, Chevys and more.
+- 10:00 am Antique boats, examples of classic and traditional vessels, workboats, and fiberglass and aluminum classics will all be on display on from until 4:00 pm.
+Antique cars will line Avenue E--- Studebakers, Model A’s, Chevys and more. **Special highlights include the 1877 gaff-rigged sailng schooner The Governor Stone, home-built boats by skilled craftsmen, plus a large display of antique outboard engines.

 - Studebaker car club holds their annual meeting at the show.